 Nyasha Chizu, after a career in logistics and procurement, was attached to the President’s Office in 2017, and assisted with public procurement reform, which led to the Public Procurement and Disposal of Public Assets Act, which set up the Procurement Regulatory Authority of Zimbabwe PRAZ, which he then became CEO of in January 2018.
-He has been involved in many large, and high profile, cases since then.
+He was involved in many large, and high profile cases.

 No information could be found on his age, place of birth, or family.